muhammadshahidwandar/S-VVAD/README.md

 The Method consist of following steps as shown in figure above

 1. Training a ResNet50 model with the pre-trained weights used for network initialization.
-Any framework or Code can be used but We used code from (RealVAD)(https://github.com/muhammadshahidwandar/Visual-VAD-Unsupervised-Domain-Adaptation) for this step.
+Any framework or Code can be used.
+We used code from (RealVAD)(https://github.com/muhammadshahidwandar/Visual-VAD-Unsupervised-Domain-Adaptation) for this step.

 2. Class activation map generation using Gradient-CAM for Voice Activity Detection (VAD) labels: 0: not-speaking, 1: speaking.
 We used code from (https://github.com/insikk/Grad-CAM-tensorflow)